React Hooks constraints explained

 }

-On the very first render, React will have 3 pieces of work created - one to run useState, another to run useEffect and the last one to render the output to DOM.
+On the very first render, React will create three pieces of work: one to run useState, another to run useEffect, and the last one to render the output to the DOM.

-After the useState hook has ran, React will store the initial value hi in its corresponding fiber.
-Next, as useEffect has no state, React instead stores its dependencies, which is [] in this case.
+After the useState hook has run, React will store the initial value hi in its corresponding fiber.
+Next, since useEffect has no state, React instead stores its dependencies, which are [] in this case.

 function App() {